baresi687/workflow-ca/README.md

 - API calls to `CRUD` an item
 - API call to `authenticate` a user

+## How to start

+- Fork this repo on your GitHub account and start working.

 ## Requirements

 - Integrate the `Prettier` package and add a script call `format` for it in the package.json file